Part II

 You don’t have to ask all four questions every time.
 Even one can shift the angle enough to move from spiraling thoughts into a steadier stance.

 “What is trying to be born?”
-Not another fight, but clarity.
+Not another spiral of guilt and resentment, but clarity.
 “What am I feeding?”
-You catch the impulse to fire back something sharp.
+You catch the impulse to answer from pressure alone.

 Practices for Living the Firmament